 Our best advice to combat this is to place the banners in the platform to test them.
 Not all the platforms will crop or change the dimensions, so use these dimensions and be prepared to add a little safety space.
 We suggest adding this space if it is needed and keep the information in the centre so it will not be cropped out of your banner.

 LinkedIn has different dimensions for the personal and company headers.
+Here is a helpful guide to changing your header on LinkedIn.

 For your personal profile, you can have a logo or strapline stating what you can provide as a company, but try and keep it about you and don’t over-promote on your personal page.
 Promoting your company is what your company page is for.
 Both banners should be colourful, engaging and represent a unique side of your personal or company brand.
 Also ensure no words are lost behind your profile photo!